 Reading the Ground

-Geotechnical risks in underground metalliferous mining can be associated with all facets of mining activities including: scaling, installing services, loading and hauling, development, stoping and ground support installation.
+Geotechnical risks in underground metalliferous mining can be associated with all facets of mining activities, including scaling, installing services, loading and hauling, development, stoping and ground support installation.
 These risks can lead to serious consequences ranging from production and equipment loss to severe injuries and fatalities.

 Good risk management implies that the hazards are well understood by all employees that may be exposed to them.
-A sound understanding of ground control concepts is fundamental to enable mine workers to identify geotechnical hazards, take appropriate actions and ensure their own safety.
-No matter how good the systems in place may be, the first line of defence against accidents is the capable, knowledge-based judgement thaqt each individual mine worker demonstrates.
+A sound understanding of ground control concepts is fundamental in order to enable mine workers to identify geotechnical hazards, take appropriate actions and ensure their own safety.
+No matter how good the systems in place may be, the first line of defence against accidents is the capable, knowledge-based judgement that each individual mine worker demonstrates.

 - The effects of stress on ground conditions in excavations

 - Risk assessment methods, applications and safe work procedures

 - Applicable to most underground metalliferous mining operations

 Please ensure you have read and understood the Terms & Conditions of viewing this ACG publication.